-These days, there are more than a few of us who, at least occasionally, are aware of some vague, ethereal feelings hovering at the back of our minds.
+These days, there are a few of us who, at least occasionally are aware of some vague, ethereal feelings hovering at the back of our minds.
 Feelings that seem to be telling us that we know something important, even though, try as we might, we can't put into words exactly what it is we know.
 This experience is one I’m familiar with.
 I guessing you might be too.
-So, last November (2017), I started writing about these vague experiences as I was having them, in the hope that I could better understand what these sensations were all about..
+So, last November (2017), I started writing about these vague apparitions as I was experiencing them, in the hope that I could better understand what these sensations were all about..

 In this regard, my question was;

 How can I sharpen my awareness and appreciation of the ethereal images that usually are dangling just off the edges of my conscious awareness?

 The blogs I've written so far about these experiences do four things: They,